Airservices continues to work with the aviation industry to improve runway safety. The following Runway Safety products have recently been released:

 - Airservices go-around (unstable approach) survey — unstable pilot approach survey

 Runway confusion occurs when pilots enter, take off or land on, the wrong runway.

 This is a particular problem at aerodromes with parallel runway systems where it is relatively easy to mistake runways during the day or night.
 Runway confusion can also occur when a taxiway, usually parallel, is mistaken for a runway.
 This is most often a problem at night.

 In addition to thoroughly planning your aerodrome operation and maintaining situational awareness, to avoid runway confusion:

 - pay careful attention to runways in clearances

-- always read back an assigned runway in full (e.g. three one left)
+- always read back an assigned runway in full, for example three one left

-- if a non-precision approach, circling approach or an entirely visual approach is being flown, take sufficient time during the approach briefing to confirm how you will positively identify the correct runway
+- if a non-precision approach, circling approach or a visual approach is being flown, take sufficient time during the approach briefing to confirm how you will positively identify the correct runway

 - whenever conditions permit, make sure you visually identify the correct runway before you enter or land on it.
 Signage, orientation and runway markings are all important identifying features